Karan36k/aicar/README.md

 # AIcar

-massivefile.com - AIcar is a re-enforcement learning representation inside a canvas.
+massivefil.com - AIcar is a re-enforcement learning representation inside a canvas.
 The car learns by making mistakes.
-More the epoch, more the car learns from a random generated map.
+Higher the generation, more the car learns from a random generated map.

 demo - please visit https://massivefile.com/AIcar